 Research, practice, and service centers within the University of Maryland School of Pharmacy work to advance public education, scientific and practice-based research, and professional practice initiatives across the state of Maryland and beyond.

-With the exception of the Center of Excellence in Regulatory Science and Innovation, which is a partnership between the University of Maryland, College Park and the University of Maryland, the research and service centers within the University of Maryland School of Pharmacy are housed in the School's three departments: Pharmaceutical Health Services Research (PHSR), Pharmaceutical Sciences (PSC), and Pharmacy Practice and Science (PPS).
+With the exception of the Center of Excellence in Regulatory Science and Innovation, which is a partnership between the University of Maryland, College Park and the University of Maryland, Baltimore, the research and service centers within the University of Maryland School of Pharmacy are housed in the School's two departments: Pharmaceutical Sciences (PSC) and Practice, Sciences, and Health Outcomes Research (P-SHOR).
 Although each center has a different area of expertise, all work together to help provide quality health care, innovative research, and training to improve the health of the citizens of the state and across the nation.

 Pharmaceutical Sciences (PSC)

 The Bio- and Nano-technology Center at the University of Maryland School of Pharmacy strives to create a multidisciplinary research environment that provides expertise and fosters collaborations for the design, development, and translations of a clinic of nanosystems for therapeutic and diagnostic use.